 - Protect with parchment.
 If you don’t want the foil touching the garlic, place parchment paper in between.

-- Take a peak.
+- Take a peek.
 Garlic will burn, so be sure to check on them after 40 minutes.

 - Scoop with a spoon.
-The easiest technique to get the clove to pop right out.
+This is the easiest technique to get the clove of garlic to pop right out.

 Ways to Use Roasted Garlic

-You have all of this oven roasted garlic, now what should you do with it?
-Here are a few of my favorite roasted garlic recipes:
+You have all of this oven-roasted garlic, now what should you do with it?
+Here are a few of my favorite recipes:

-- Use it in this Mashed Cauliflower recipe.
+Use it in this Mashed Cauliflower recipe or add it to Roasted Broccoli.

-- Use it in an Instant Pot Chicken Vegetable Soup
+It’s delicious in an Instant Pot Chicken Vegetable Soup.

 Ingredients